Some of the items listed require payment for participation. Please ask the contact/leader for details.

 Cheshire East Council operate a countryside Ranger Service and they have an office at Adlington Road, Bollington, beside the railway viaduct – better known today as the Middlewood Way.
 Enquiries can be made there about the Middlewood Way, Lindow Common (Wilmslow), Jackson’s Brickworks (Higher Poynton) and Poynton Coppice (Higher Poynton).

 The Rangers provide very many outdoor events throughout the year across the east Cheshire countryside and at the leisure facilities belonging to the borough.
 Get a copy of their booklet Get Out! for full details of their excellent programme.

 We meet at the Civic Hall, Bollington, on Monday evenings at 7.30pm. and at Bollington Arts Centre on Wednesday afternoons at 2.00pm.
 We hold an Annual Art Exhibition.

 Professional tuition is given in all art subjects, also sketching parties and demonstrations.

 We meet at the Community Centre, Ovenhouse Lane, on the 3rd Thursday of every month at 7.30pm.
 Non members always welcome at meetings.

-We hold a Spring Show on the first Saturday in March and an Annual Show on the first Saturday in September each year.
+We hold a Spring Show on the first Saturday in March.
 Schedules are obtainable from the Secretary or online.
 See the web page for full details.
 Non-members always welcome at meetings.